 - Flour, salt and pepper

 Yes of course you could cook this on your stove top but to get really tender boeuf bourguignon in no time I suggest you use this magic multi cooker!
+It is a set it and forget it kind of meal made this way and will surely change your life as it has ours.
+Get ready for many more family dinners spent together.

 How do you thicken beef bourguignon sauce?